jmart5/containerized_autograder/README.md

 <br>
 Note - Additional examples are available from the developer of AutoGrader [here](https://github.com/zmievsa/autograder).
 Examples are provided in multiple programming languages.
 Also, input and output files are demonstrated in several examples.

+## Testing Files
+There are four types of test files that can be created for the system to use during grading.
+The types include input, output, testcases, and extra.
+The first three types will be used the most frequently.
+Directories for each of these file types are located inside of the tests directory.
+There is also a config.toml file located in this directory.
+This file can be used to modify grading settings such as test case weights.
+If no modifications are made to this file, the default grading settings will be used by the tool.
+There is also a stdout_formatters.py file located inside the tests directory.
+This file can be used to setup the formatting of the student's outputs to aid in the grading process.
+This file is not required for the tool to work, but it can enhance the grading process.
+Below is a brief summary of the four types of test files:<br>

+* Test Cases - Use to call student's code.
+Usually, this is used to call functions is the student's code and check the results.
+* Inputs - Include standard input text files for testcases.
+* Outputs - Include standard output text files for testcases.
+* Extras - Include extra files that will be made available to test cases.

+A complete guide to writing testcases is provided in the original AutoGrader documenatation.
+Click [here](https://github.com/zmievsa/autograder/tree/main/docs) for more information.

 ## Common Errors